Eugene717/Checkers/README.md

 # Checkers
-"Windows Checkers is a classic board game played on an 8x8 board where players must strategically move their pieces diagonally to capture their opponent's pieces by jumping over them.
-The game can be played with two players locally or online and features a soundtrack to enhance the gaming experience."
+Windows Checkers is a classic board game played on an 8x8 board where players must strategically move their pieces diagonally to capture their opponent's pieces by jumping over them.
+The game can be played with two players locally or online and features a soundtrack to enhance the gaming experience.
 ## Gameplay:
 - Checkers is a classic board game played on an 8x8 board.
 - Each player starts with 12 black or white pieces, which are placed on black.